Christopher Nolan's Tenet: Everything We Know

 A "tenet" is a core principle or belief, especially with respect to deep pursuits like religion and philosophy.
 (The Ten Commandments are tenets of Christianity, for example.)
 What does the definition of the title mean for this movie?
 Great question!
 "Tenet" could also mean the core idea of a case or the main principle by which a character goes about their work.
 Since the film clearly has an espionage aspect, "tenet" could also apply to beliefs about how information is being relayed — and then what happens if those beliefs turn out to be wrong?

 Ultimately, what we know is that Martin Donovan's character, who seems to usher Washington into his new line of work, says "all I have for you is a word: Tenet.
 It'll open the right doors.
 Some of the wrong ones, too."
+The word is clearly connected to an important principle, but the specifics remain tantalizingly unclear.

 In addition to the aforementioned John David Washington and Robert Pattinson, TENET also features Elizabeth Debicki (recently seen in VITA & VIRGINIA), Dimple Kapadia, Aaron Taylor-Johnson, and Clémence Poésy, with Michael Caine and Kenneth Branagh.
 That's an interesting lineup, and with the exception of Caine and Branagh, it is mostly made up of actors who are new to Nolan's films.
 The director has established a pattern of working with actors more than once, but for TENET he has a fairly fresh ensemble.